 Hens must also be getting a source of calcium in their diets.
 This can be obtained through their feed (layer feed) or added in the form of oyster shell.
 This will help to strengthen the shell of the egg.

 Happy hens are hens that are not too crowded.
-They have clean bedding and clean containers for food and water.
+They have clean bedding and clean containers for food and containers for water.
 They have companion hens so they are not ostracized or alone.
 They have access to the outside and plenty of room to scratch and take dust baths.

 The ability of the rooster to perform his duty will make a huge difference in whether or not your egg will be fertile.
 If the hen was not mated successfully , the egg will not become fertilized.
 You may need to trim around the vents on both the rooster and then hen so that contact can be made easier.
 The feathers can get in the way.
+Use a curved scissor with a blunt end to safely cut the feathers.

 Age of both the hens and roosters can also play a part in the hatching ability of the egg.
 Young hens who are just beginning to lay often lay very small eggs.
 These are nick named “pullet eggs” and they have a low chance of hatching out chicks.
 Young roosters also are very inexperienced when mating and the eggs are often not fertile.
 Older hens and roos also experience the problems of infertility.
 Older hens often lay sporadically and eventually stop laying altogether.
 Older roosters can become heavy and have a harder time mounting the hens.